Ramírez homers as Guardians beat Angels for 6th straight win

 CLEVELAND (AP) — José Ramírez hit a tiebreaking two-run homer in the eighth inning, and the Cleveland Guardians beat the Los Angeles Angels 5-3 on Wednesday for their sixth consecutive victory.

+The Angels (61-82) clinched their seventh straight losing season, matching the team record set from 1971-77.

-With Amed Rosario aboard after a leadoff single, Ramírez drove a 3-1 slider from Ryan Tepera (4-3) deep to right-center for his 27th homer.
-Ramírez also leads the Guardians with 111 RBIs.
+With Amed Rosario aboard after a leadoff single, Ramírez drove a 3-1 slider from Ryan Tepera (4-3) deep to right for his 27th homer.
+The All-Star third baseman also leads the Guardians with 111 RBIs.

-Cleveland improved to 22-13 since Aug 6, strengthening its hold on the division over the White Sox and Twins.
-The six straight wins match a season high.
+“In reality, we’re in a rebuild, but it’s a bit different when you have very talented players that know how to play the game the right way,” Ramírez said.
+“It’s fun to see them, and as long as we keep playing our way, it’s going to be fun to watch.”

+The Guardians opened a four-game lead over the Chicago White Sox, who lost 3-0 to last-place Colorado.
+The win streak for Cleveland matches a season high.

+“Ramírez does a little bit of everything and he’s really tough to pitch to,” Angels interim manager Phil Nevin said.
+“That’s why I walked him two or three times in this series already, but in that situation, you can’t put the winning run on second in Rosario.”

+Trevor Stephan (5-4) recorded three outs for the win, and James Karinchak worked the ninth for his third save.
+Emmanuel Clase, who has an MLB-best 35 saves, was unavailable after pitching four times in the previous five days.

-Luis Rengifo hit a leadoff double for Los Angeles in the ninth, but Karinchak retired his next three batters.
+Luis Rengifo led off the ninth with a double for Los Angeles, but Karinchak retired the next three batters.

+“We’re trying not to overdo people, but the way we play, there’s a lot of close games,” Cleveland manager Terry Francona said.
+“We’re trying to manage about nine different things with our pitching staff.”

-Mickey Moniak hit a two-run homer for the Angels, and Mike Trout had an RBI single in the team's fourth straight loss.
+Mickey Moniak hit a two-run homer for the Angels, and Mike Trout had an RBI single in their fourth straight loss.
 Shohei Ohtani went 1 for 4 with an eighth-inning double.

 Los Angeles opened a 3-1 lead when Moniak scored on Trout’s base hit in the fifth.